<em>Pseudopanax</em>: planting, cultivation and care

 Pseudopanax in a nutshell

-- Pseudopanax is an unusual, distinctive tree, seldom cultivated
+• Pseudopanax is an unusual and distinctive tree, rarely cultivated

-- Somewhat tender, it prefers a sheltered spot protected from wind, in fertile, well-draining soil
+• Somewhat tender, it prefers a sheltered position away from wind, in fertile, well-drained soil

 A word from our expert

-Pseudopanax is an unusual tree, quite rare in cultivation, native to New Zealand.
+Pseudopanax is an unusual tree, quite rare in cultivation, and native to New Zealand.
 There are seven species, including Pseudopanax ferox, with a truly original silhouette.
-In its juvenile form, which lasts many years, it forms a thin, very straight trunk, from which linear, dentate leaves extend, inclined downwards, giving it a curious skeletal appearance.
-When the tree is adult, it begins to become ramified and the leaves broaden.
-Thus, in Pseudopanax ferox and P. crassifolius, leaves change appearance depending on plant age.
-Leaves are often single and linear, but they can also be divided into three or five leaflets, wider and rounded (Pseudopanax laetus, etc.).
+In its juvenile form, which lasts for many years, it forms a thin, very straight trunk, from which linear, dentate leaves extend, inclined downwards, giving it a curious skeletal appearance.
+When the tree is mature, it begins to ramify and the leaves broaden.
+Thus, in Pseudopanax ferox and P. crassifolius, the leaves change appearance depending on age of plant.
+Leaves are often single and linear, but can also be divided into three or five leaflets, wider and rounded (Pseudopanax laetus, etc.).
 Leaves of Pseudopanax can also take beautiful colours: bronze, purple, dark green… and there are also varieties with foliage variegated with yellow, which makes them very bright: Pseudopanax ‘Gecko Gold’ or ‘Goldsplash’.

 Pseudopanax is a tree or bush of mild, humid climate.
-It is somewhat tender, sensitive when temperatures fall below −5 or −7 °C. It thrives in humus-bearing, fertile, very well-drained, non-calcareous soil.
-It dislikes stagnant winter moisture, which can rot its roots.
-It can be grown in a pot, allowing easy overwintering.
-Discover all our tips to to grow this original plant, still too rare in gardens!
+It is somewhat tender, vulnerable when temperatures fall below -5 to -7 °C. It likes humus-bearing, fertile, very well-drained, non-calcareous soil.
+It dislikes stagnant moisture in winter, which can cause its roots to rot.
+It is possible to grow it in a pot, making it easy to overwinter.
+Discover all our tips to grow this original plant, still too uncommon in gardens!

 Description and botany